-Wetlands Park in Las Vegas - Planeta.com
+Wetlands Park in Las Vegas

 Keep Las Vegas Weir’d!

-For fans of quiet and urban ecotourism and conscious travel, one of the must visit places in Las Vegas is Clark County Wetlands Park just beyond the football stadium.
+For fans of quiet and urban ecotourism and conscious travel, one of our fave places in Las Vegas is just beyond the Sam Boyd Stadium.

 The Clark County Wetlands Park is free to enter at all access points.
 The park is open dawn to dusk every day.